 on Google's new custom-built Tensor chip for the Pixel 6.
 They promise to add more AI capabilities without sacrificing the phone's battery life.
 The chip should make the Pixel 6 faster than the Pixel 5 and add new features to built-in software, but critics still don't think the Tensor can quite match the top-line Snapdragon 888 for speed.

 It looks like neither the Galaxy nor the Pixel phones will include wall chargers in the box, only changing cables.
 Right now, the Galaxy phones charge at 25W, and the Google 6 charges at 30W.
 The base Pixel 6 will come with a 4614mAH battery, and the Pro includes a 5000mAH battery.
 The S21 and S21 Plus come with 4000mAH and 4800mAH.

 The specs appear somewhat comparable on paper, but battery life also depends on use, optimization, and the chipset.
 Sadly, the Samsung S21 phones turned in mediocre performances on battery life tests, but the Pixel 6 turned in a poor performance according to Tom’s Guide

 The Samsung S21 and S21 Pro have had more time to get tested by real-world owners, but the Pixel 6 phones have now been in the hands of owners since the end of October.
 Both Google and Samsung have proven themselves with high-quality, innovative products, so buying either phone will probably offer a satisfying experience.

 from another great, innovative company: Upsie.
 Upsie helps pay to repair damage from premature wear, defects, and even accidents.
 Making claims with the help of a live rep takes a phone call 24 hours a day and seven days a week, and Upsie will let customers choose mail-in or local repairs.
-Plus, Upsie charges up to 70 percent less than Samsung Care+
+Plus, Upsie charges just $9.99 per month for comprehensive coverage.

 Learn More About Google Pixel Phones: